allxll/learninggit/README.md

 # then i will have my tested
+# I think  this my be good